neppalli757/bosh-hm-forwarder-tile/README.md

 As it is a custom tile, it is *not* officially supported by Pivotal GSS.

-It is intended only to simplify the setup of bosh-hm-forwarder and save time, with the additional bonus of showing the deployment in the IOps Manager UI.
+It is intended only to simplify the setup of bosh-hm-forwarder and save time, with the additional bonus of showing the deployment in the Ops Manager UI.

 It includes the `consul_agent` in order to allow metron to find doppler.
 It uses BOSH links to pull across the relevant details from the cf deployment.